AhmedAshrafG/ExpandableSelectionView/README.md

 You can also check out the [`BasicStringAdapter`](https://github.com/ashrafDoubleO7/ExpandableSelectionView/blob/master/expandableselectionview/src/main/java/com/ashraf007/expandableselectionview/adapter/BasicStringAdapter.kt) as an example implementation.
 ## TODO
 - [ ] Add a sample app for the advanced usage of the component.
+- [ ] Allow component height to be customized using the number of items as input.
 - [ ] Allow different types of expanding/collapsing animations.
-- [ ] Allow component height to be customized using the number of items as input.
 - [ ] Allow different interactions to dismiss the component.
+- [ ] Add compatibility support for pre-AndroidX usage.
 - [ ] Add CI/CD to fasten things up.

 ## Contributing